 Despite popular views, Vikings had always had specific tastes when it came to arts and crafts.
 The purpose of their masterpieces, however, slightly differed from the artwork we know and create today.

 Given the fact everything Vikings created typically had a practical use, we highly doubt they would be fans of the French phrase "l'art pour l'art" or "art for art's sake".
-Whether it were beds, doors, tables, and chairs, or ships and weapons, Vikings could find their way to make their everyday objects more appealing using only their wits and creativity.
+Whether it be beds, doors, tables, and chairs, or ships and weapons, Vikings could find their way to make everyday objects more appealing using only their wits and creativity.

 Similarly, not many of us today have the luxury of affording expensive paintings and sculptures, so we become more and more likely to combine pretty and practical, just like our ancestors did.

 Viking décor was, in fact, so functional that we can undoubtedly use most of their ideas today.
 Therefore, we will give you some tips and tricks to spruce up your home in true Viking style!

 Viking Color Palette

 As you already know, bright neon shades of pink, purple and yellow may be fashionable today, but they were far from preferable during the Viking Era.
 So if you decide to stay on this creative journey with us, make sure those aren't the first colors that catch a visitor's eye once they step into your home.

 You should keep in mind that the Viking Color Palette consisted of mainly neutral, earthy tones, such as grey, brown, beige, and black, with occasional use of accent colors, such as red, orange, blue, and green.
 So, for example, let's say your living room is already somewhere near that color spectrum, there is no need to renovate the entire place, only liven it up a little.